KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 .. figure:: media/image043.png
    Activating cross navigation

-To be available themes have to be previously defined also according to the type of widget.
+The available themes have to be previously defined by an *admin user*.